 When many people think of content marketing, they think mainly of written content, such as blog posts.
-While this is the most widely-known type of content, there are different mediums through which to deliver content, including audio, visual, written, and video.
+While this is the most widely-known content type, there are different mediums through which to deliver content, including audio, visual, written, and video.

 1. Written Content

 Written content is the most widely known form of content, and is what you’re consuming right now as you read this guide.
 This includes:

 Written content is the most popular form of content for good reason: it allows you to target relevant keywords in hopes of ranking on the first page in search results for that search term.